TelegraphPrep/mid-term/functions/READme.md

 -'FizzBuzz' if it can be divided evenly by 5 and 3 -Just the number itself if it can't be divided by either 3 or 5 evenly

-**You must use your isDivisibleBy function to help you write your fizzBuzz function**
+**If got it working, use your isDivisibleBy function to help you write your fizzBuzz function.**